 The smallest smart TVs may be small in stature, but that doesn’t mean a lack of smarts.
 These mighty 43-inch and smaller TVs come with many of the features of their larger siblings, just in a much more manageable form.
-Our small smart TV list includes 43, 40, 32 and 24-inch models available today.
+Our small smart TV list includes 43, 40, 32 and 24-inch models available today, with full HD or even 4K resolution offered in these compact sizes.

 - Still shopping?
 Our TV buying guide has the 9 things you need to know

 Don’t expect to find all the features and premium touches that are included in larger TVs — as you get smaller, so do your choices.
+Not everything will have 4K resolution, and port selection may be limited.
 But one way the large TVs can’t compare is price: these small TVs can be found for very little money.

 What are the best small smart TVs?